prakhar175/fine-tuning-mistral-7b/README.md

 ## 🎯 Model Overview

-PRAKHAR-GPT is built on top of the Mistral-7B-Instruct-v0.2 model and fine-tuned using LoRA (Low-Rank Adaptation) to respond to YouTube comments in a natural, engaging manner.
+Engage-GPT is built on top of the Mistral-7B-Instruct-v0.2 model and fine-tuned using LoRA (Low-Rank Adaptation) to respond to YouTube comments in a natural, engaging manner.
 The model adapts its response length and technical depth based on the input comment.

 ### Base Model
 - **Base**: TheBloke/Mistral-7B-Instruct-v0.2-GPTQ (Quantized version)